Why Start Live Streaming a Podcast?

 If you do not already have any editing experiences, you can always check out video tutorials on YouTube that will show you exactly what you need to do.
 Whichever video or audio editing software you choose, you will find a tutorial for it on YouTube.

-Monetizing your Podcasts
+Monetizing your Podcast

+Live streaming a podcast can come in different varieties.
 You can offer your live-streams and VODs for free to your viewers.
 You can gain valuable viewers by initially offering them free videos.
 Later on, they would be willing to pay for more content should you choose to monetize it.
 You can always include ads and sponsored content into your videos and have a revenue stream flowing without having your viewers pay to watch.

 Pay-per-view means that your viewers will pay to watch each of your live-streams or VODs.
 Usually, people prefer to PPV at first and get a feel for your coaching sessions and what resonates with them most.
 After they make their choices, they will fully commit to monthly payments.